Stock futures fall after record week

 CLICK HERE TO READ MORE ON FOX BUSINESS

-Benchmark U.S. crude lost 78 cents to $52.35 per barrel in electronic trading on the New York Mercantile Exchange.
+Benchmark U.S. crude lost $1.32 to $51.78 per barrel in electronic trading on the New York Mercantile Exchange.
 The contract fell 11 cents on Thursday to $53.13.
-Brent crude, the price standard for international oils, shed 71 cents to $55.38 per barrel in London.
+Brent crude, the price standard for international oils, shed $1.23 to $54.86 per barrel in London.
 It rose 2 cents the previous session to $56.10 a barrel.

 The Associated Press contributed to this report.